-Young women who experience sexism are five times more likely to suffer from clinical depression, new research by the Young Women Trust and University College London has found.
+Young women who experience sexism are 5 times more likely to suffer from clinical depression, new research by Young Women Trust and University College London has found.

 The higher rate of mental ill health compares to those who said they had not experienced sexism, according to the report.

 The report also calls on society and government to recognise and take seriously the impact sexism – including being attacked or threatened because of your sex – is having on young women in the UK, and to fully fund educational and other support services to help build a future free from violence and abuse.

 The study showed the 16 to 30 age group is most likely to experience sexism at school, work, on public transport, in taxis and outside of the home – and at higher rates than other ages, with 82 percent of those who had experienced sexism saying they had been subjected to street harassment.

 Those women aged 16 to 30 who had experienced sexism – including attacks or threats – reported greater psychological distress even four years later, indicating the devastating impact on mental health over time, particularly for young women.

 Young Women’s Trust Chief Executive Sophie Walker, said:

 “This study shows a clear and damaging link between sexism and young women’s mental health.
 While women of all ages continue to experience sexism, this research shows that it is young women who are most affected.

 “What too often is dismissed as young women lacking confidence is in reality a crisis in mental health caused by a sexist society.
 Sexism is deeply affecting young women’s lives, their economic freedom and their health.
 That’s why the next Government must take urgent and concerted action to prevent yet more young women from experiencing sexual harassment and abuse, and the long-term harm this can cause.”